kevingonzalez7997/Deployment_9/doc.md

 The Deployment stage consists of applying the YAML files on the `kubernetes` EC2 instance.
 The front-end and back-end components have their own set of distinctive deployment and service YAML files.
 In the `deployment.yaml` file, container configuration details, such as the image and port, are specified.
 The service YAML file configures how users can access the application after entering through the ingress manifest.

 </details>
 </details>

+## Data

+## Monitoring
+To enhance the monitoring capabilities and maintain native integration within the AWS ecosystem, we've leveraged AWS CloudWatch.
+This service provides comprehensive insights into application performance, allowing us to proactively address issues and minimize disruptions.

 ## Troubleshooting